 Arms Embargo

-The Anti-Apartheid Movement launched an ‘Anti-Apartheid Month’ in November 1963 in response to increasing repression in South Africa and the arrest of Nelson Mandela and his comrades in July.
+The AAM launched an ‘Anti-Apartheid Month’ in November 1963 in response to increasing repression in South Africa and the arrest of Nelson Mandela and his comrades in July.
 This poster, calling for an end to arms sales to South Africa, was part of the publicity for the month.
-The AAM was asking for an end to arms sales to South Africa, asylum for political refugees and the release of political prisoners.
+The AAM asked for an end to arms sales to South Africa, asylum for political refugees and the release of political prisoners.
 The campaign was launched with a march through London on 3 November.
 Meetings were held all over Britain during the month, most of them organised by university anti-racialist societies and addressed by recently arrived South African refugees like Joe Slovo.

 In the early 1960s Britain was South Africa’s main arms supplier.
 The call for it to stop supplying arms for apartheid was one of the AAM’s main campaigning issues.